cardano-in-oceania/cardano-in-oceania.github.io/docs/index.md

 - [Report for 2025–2026](/cino-2025-2026-report/)
 - [Detailed plan for 2025–2026](/cino-2025-2026/)

-*Welcome, Cardano DReps — Join Us at the Edge of Impact**

 **Gidday, Kia Orana, Tolofa, Bula, Fakalofa lahi at, Nau mai, haere mai\!**

 **Welcome to the first regional Enterprise and Government Strategy from Cardano in Oceania**